Visual Arts Teacher banner

 Fees

-The fees for courses required to become a Visual Arts Teacher in India can vary significantly depending on the type of institution (government, private, or autonomous) and the level of the course (diploma, bachelor's, or master's).
+The fees for courses required to become a Visual Arts Teacher can vary widely depending on the type of institution (government, private, or autonomous) and the level of the course (diploma, bachelor's, or master's).
+Here’s a general overview of the fee structures:

 • Bachelor of Fine Arts (BFA):